2023 visit by Pope Francis to Mongolia

-Pope Francis's visit to Mongolia (Пап Францисын Монгол дахь айлчлал) took place between 31 August and 4 September 2023.
+Pope Francis visited Mongolia between 31 August and 4 September 2023.
 It was the first visit by a pope to Mongolia, which as of 2023 had just 1,500 Catholics, from a total Christian population of 42,859 as of 2020.

 Background

 Christianity has a long history in Mongolia, with the Nestorian Church of the East gaining a foothold amongst Mongol tribes in the 7th century.
 When the Mongol Empire gained power in the 13th century, Christians gained influence with figures such as Sorghaghtani Beki, mother of four khans including Kublai Khan.

 Pope Innocent IV initiated relations with the Mongols through a series of letters from 1245 - 1248.
 The Mongol Khan at the time, Güyük (1246–1248), sent a reply demanding the pope's submission and a visit from the rulers of the West to pay homage.
 An authenticated copy of this letter was presented by Pope Francis to President of Mongolia Ukhnaagiin Khürelsükh during his visit.

 Christianity's influence waned after the decline of the Mongol Empire, with exchanges limited to the Mongol rulers of the Ilkhanate.
 The main religion in Mongolia as of 2020 is Buddhism, which is adhered to by 51.7% of the population.